jjchavanne/prisma-cloud-acct-onboarding/azure/README.md

 3. Decide if you want to ingest Azure NSG (Network Security Group) Flow Logs.

 ## 2 - Enabling NSG Flow Logs
-This is optional and can be [updated later](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-azure-account/update-an-onboarded-azure-account.html), however enabling NSG Flow Logs are highly recommended and a secuirty best practice.
+This is optional and can be [updated later](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-azure-account/update-an-onboarded-azure-account.html), however enabling NSG Flow Logs are **highly recommended and a security best practice**.

 - **IMPORTANT NOTE:** Separate NSG Flow Logs are required for each region corresponding with a storage account per NSG in the same region.